BoulderDS/CSCI5622-machine-learning/info/project.md

 * can be formulated or partially addressed with machine learning techniques;
 * have a solution (ideally multiple solutions) that you can implement within the scope of this class.

 Kaggle competitions can usually satisfy these constaints.
-Also check out these reproducibility projects, which allow you to choose a recent paper to reproduce [TODO].
+Also check out these reproducibility projects, which provides guidelines for replicating recent papers (e.g., https://reproducibility-challenge.github.io/iclr_2019/).